conan-io/docs/integrations/clion.rst

 `find_package()` calls to the *CMakeLists.txt* file.

 After the initial configuration, you'll notice that the list of libraries is enabled.
-The 🔄 (update) and 👁️ (inspect) symbols are also active.
+The "update" and "inspect" buttons are also active.
 We'll explain these in detail later.

 Using the plugin